Learning to Importance Sample in Primary Sample Space: Implementation Details

+In this section, we describe datasets used for training, validation and test.
+We also provide details of neural network training.

+\textbf{Training Datasets.} \,We set the number of examples (that is, samples $y_i$ in Equation~\ref{eq:ML} in a training data set) to $k$ times a certain image resolution, equivalent to $k$ examples per pixel (\emph{epp}) on average. {For brevity, we will denote a dataset as \textit{epp}-k.
+When generating training data we use small image resolutions.
+As shown in Table~\ref{tab:trainingtime}, we chose $160 \times 88$ for the first four scenes, and $100 \times 100$ for the \textsc{Torus} scene.
+Note that final images can be rendered at any desired higher resolution.
+We empirically found that good resampling results are obtatined when $\alpha$ is at least 6, and all experiments follow this heuristic.} During training, $80\%$ examples of a training dataset are randomly selected as training data and the rest are used for validation.
+Simultaneously, we provide an accompanying test dataset to test the performance of the neural networks.
+None of the test data are used in the training and validation process.

-For faster convergence during scene-dependent training, we pre-train our neural network to achieve an identity warp.
-We use the resulting network weights as initialization for scene-dependent training, instead of the usual random initialization.
+\textbf{Model Initialization.} \,For faster convergence during scene-dependent training, we pre-train our neural network to achieve an identity warp.
+We use the resulting network weights as initialization for scene-dependent training, instead of the usual random or Xavier initialization~\shortcite{glorot10}.
 We have observed that this leads to faster scene-dependent training convergence in practice.

-To get an efficient sampling model, we tend to use lightweight structures with conservative number of coupling layers.
-We empirically find that using 8 coupling layers is able to learn the target densities in our experiments and keep evaluation cost small.
-In addition, with a typical network consisting of two residual blocks and forty hidden neurons per fully connected layer (Figure~\ref{fig:stnet}), we can compute a gradient descent step for about 16,000 samples per second during training on the Nvidia GeForce GTX 1070 GPU.
+\textbf{Training.} \,We train neural networks corresponding to inverse warp $\Psi^{-1}$ in an end-to-end fashion using the TensorFlow \cite{tf15} framework.
+The networks are optimized using Adam~\shortcite{Kingma14} with a learning rate $10^{-4}$ and decay rates $\beta_{1}=0.9, \beta_{2}=0.99$.
+Training examples are fed into the neural network in mini-batches size of 2000, and the order of examples in a mini-batch is randomly shuffled in each iteration.